-Relax your upper body to avoid tension that can lead to fatigue, and avoid wasted energy expenditure.
-Check your bike fit is optimal and, as you ride, think about relaxing your shoulders, elbows and hands.
+Relax your upper body to avoid tension that can lead to fatigue and avoid wasted energy expenditure.
+Check your bike fit is optimal and, as you ride, think about relaxing your shoulders, elbows, and hands.
 Staying light will improve bike handling and avoid over-corrections.

-3. Optimise Hand Position
+3. Optimize Hand Position

 Hoods are good for when you need to get out of the saddle, riding in rolling hills or in a group.
-Tops help you open up your chest to get more air in and sit back when riding up long climbs.
-Drops and aerobars help you optimise your aerodynamic efficiency for long hard racing efforts.
+Tops help you open your chest to get more air in and sit back when riding up long climbs.
+Drops and aerobars help you optimize your aerodynamic efficiency for long hard racing efforts.

 4. Gearing Techniques

 Anticipating optimal gearing is a skill that will save wasted energy; it takes practice and experience.
 New cyclists sometimes wait too long to shift when approaching a climb.
 This can result in the chain coming under load, risking the chain coming off or making it very hard to shift.
 Shifting early helps you maintain your optimal cadence and momentum.

 Riding a long and hilly route requires careful pacing.
 There’s nothing worse than running out of gears when your legs are already tired.
 This causes muscle micro-trauma and lactate build-up, both contributing significantly to overall fatigue.
 To help, set your bike up with easier gears so that you can ride at your normal cadence up the hills and at an appropriate power output.
 If you have a 53/39 chainring on the front, you will need a 27, 28 or even 32 or 36–tooth sprocket on the back.
 If you have a 50/34 chainring on the front, you might still want the option of a 28 or 32-tooth sprocket on the back.
 Your legs will thank you for it.